USEPA/WNTR/documentation/controls.rst

 all others.
 The priority argument should be an element of the :class:`~wntr.network.controls.ControlPriority` enum.
 The default priority is medium (3).
 The name argument should be a string.

-The following examples illustrate the creation of a rules, using the same conditions and actions defined above.
+The following examples illustrate the creation of a rules, using conditions and actions similar to those defined above.

 .. doctest::

+    >>> cond2 = controls.SimTimeCondition(wn, controls.Comparison.ge, '121:00:00')
     >>> rule1 = controls.Rule(cond1, [act1], name='rule1')
     >>> print(rule1)
     Rule rule1 := if Tank('1').level > 46.0248 then set Pipe('330').status to Open with priority 3

     >>> rule2 = controls.Rule(cond2, [act2], name='rule2')
     >>> print(rule2)
-    Rule rule2 := if sim_time = 435600 sec then set HeadPump('10').status to Open with priority 3
+    Rule rule2 := if sim_time >= 435600 sec then set HeadPump('10').status to Open with priority 3

 Since rules operate on a different timestep than controls, these rules might behave differently than the controls defined above.